 Choosing an attorney that you trust is important.
 When you retain a personal injury lawyer, you will need to work together with him or her for months or years as your case progresses.
 You should pick an attorney that you trust to give you good information and who will respond to your questions when you have them.
 A good attorney should be willing to keep you informed about your case and to explain each phase of the process.
 Learn more on South Carolina Car Seat Laws.

-Car accident facts/statistics for Myrtle Beach
+Car Accident Facts/Statistics for Myrtle Beach

 Dangerous Intersections infograhic